-VERTEX was engaged by a purchaser/developer to evaluate the environmental risk and corresponding redevelopment plan associated with a 30-acre parcel of land with a heavy historic industrial use in Boston, Massachusetts.
-The site was formerly used as a railroad yard including numerous supporting facilities such as: boiler houses, gas plants, coal yards, repair shops, a glass factory, wash facilities and other industrial uses.
+Starting in 2010, VERTEX was engaged by the HYM Investment Group to develop an environmental strategy to support development of the storied 30-acre parcel of land in Boston and Cambridge.
+The site, known as Cambridge Crossing, was formerly known as NorthPoint.
+The property was formerly the location of the Boston & Maine railroad yard and numerous supporting and ancillary facilities including boiler houses, gas plants, coal yards, repair shops, a glass factory, wash facilities, and other industrial uses.

 From the onset of the project it was clear that reducing the uncertainty surrounding the environmental condition of the property would be needed to satisfy investor and regulatory concerns.
 As such, VERTEX performed a comprehensive site investigation shortly after property acquisition that included the installation of approximately 120 borings, 40 monitoring wells, and collection of hundreds of soil and groundwater samples for laboratory analysis.
 Data regarding field observations, sample characteristics, and laboratory samples were uploaded into a sophisticated geospatial environmental database and GIS visualization software.

 With a baseline understanding of the environmental challenges at the site, VERTEX then worked with HYM and the rest of the design team to overlay numerous development scenarios to plan the best locations of site improvements and minimize potential environmental remediation costs where possible.
 VERTEX also worked closely with the engineers and environmental professionals for the associated MBTA Green Line Extension project to ensure that the mutual goals of the two projects were met.